Table of Contents

 It’s a good idea to keep your car title in a safe deposit box, a fireproof container or some other type of secure place at home.
 If you have somewhere safe where you keep your birth certificate, passport, etc. you should file your car title away in the same place.
 As an extra safety measure, you could also keep a copy of the car title at home in a separate safe place and/or with a trusted family member or friend.

-Is it Possible to Get Online Title Loans without Title in Hand if I Still Owe on the Car?
+Is it Possible to Get Online Title Loans Without the Title if I Still Owe on the Car?

 The car you intend to use as collateral for a title loan must qualify and have enough equity.
 Title loan requirements are known to be flexible, so a lot of car makes and models are accepted.
 But can you get a title loan if you still owe on the car?